-- 4. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same address as the applicant. - 5.
+- 4. 'brother or sister' includes: - all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same address as the applicant. - 5.
 A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 6.
-1.39 Admission authorities may give priority in their oversubscription criteria to children of staff in either or both of the following circumstances: - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 7.
-For the purposes of this policy, please contact the school on a3352@telford.gov.uk for information on the Parish boundaries applied to the admission arrangements for 2020-2021.
+1.39 Admission authorities may give priority in their oversubscription criteria to children of staff in either or both of the following circumstances:a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.